bpython/curtsies/readme.md

     >>> f.split(' ')
     [blue(underline("As")), blue(underline("you")), blue(underline("like")), blue(underline("it"))]

-But formatting information will be lost if the FmtStr has different formats in
+But formatting information will be lost for attributes which are not the same through the whole string
-it:

     >>> from fmtstr.fmtstr import *
     >>> f = bold(red('hi')+' '+on_blue('there'))